dfinity/ic/rs/tests/README.md

 	environment.
 This single test, however, receives a `IcManager` instead of a `IcManager::handle()`; hence, it is allowed to perform arbitrary changes in its environment.

+## Legacy System Tests

+The `rs/tests` crate also hosts the so-called _legacy system tests_ declared in `rs/tests/src/main.rs`.
+The tests use largely the same API, however, the nodes for legacy system tests are instantiated as _processes_ (rather than virtual machines).
+These processes all share the resources of a single OS that launched the legacy system tests.
+Conversely, we encourage you to use the new system tests framework based on the Farm service that offers on-demand resource allocation and load balancing across a pool of remote servers.

+**Note**: Legacy system tests are **not** supported on Darwin!
+### My test is failing/flaky, what do I do?

+Please, check the [FAQ](doc/FAQ.md) or [TROUBLESHOOTING](doc/TROUBLESHOOTING.md) before submitting a bug report.

+### Running the tests
+Legacy system tests can be launched via the `setup-and-cargo-test.sh` script.
+Go to the end of the page for info on the CLI arguments.
+If you are running the script within nix-shell on Linux and run out of disk space, `export TMPDIR=` might solve this issue for you.
+In particular, the `nix-shell` command run in Ubuntu 20.04 sets the `TMPDIR` variable to `/run/user/1000`, which might correspond to a disk partition that is be too small for storing all the artifacts produced by the tests.
+To mitigate the problem, one could run, e.g., `export TMPDIR=/tmp`.

 ### Filtering